sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/02-devices-and-workstations-assessment.md

 #### Utilizing Windows Updates for Business and Intune for Windows 10 Update Management

-**"Has the organization implemented Windows Updates for Business to streamline the update management process for Windows 10 devices, configuring update rings in Intune and managing feature updates to meet compliance requirements?**
+**"Has the organization implemented Windows Updates for Business to streamline the update management process for Windows 10 devices, configuring update rings in Intune and managing feature updates to meet compliance requirements?** (Score Legacy)

 - **Legacy:** Windows devices are managed through on-premises update management solutions, or updates are applied manually, without leveraging the automation and cloud-based features of Windows Updates for Business.
 This approach reflects traditional update practices, which may not provide the agility and security benefits of modern, automated update management systems.
 The reliance on legacy methods can lead to inconsistent update deployments, increased administrative overhead, and potential security vulnerabilities due to delayed patching.
       - Indicators: